helm/helm-www/content/en/docs/helm/helm_dependency.md

 The 'version' field should contain a semantic version or version range.

-The 'repository' URL should point to a Chart Repository.
+The 'repository' value may be a URL pointing to a Chart Repository.
 Helm expects that by appending '/index.yaml' to the URL, it should be able to retrieve the chart repository's index.

-Note: 'repository' can be an alias.
-The alias must start with 'alias:' or '@'.
+The 'repository' value can instead refer by name to a repo added by '[helm repo add](helm_repo_add.md)'.
+Prefix the repo name with 'alias:' or '@' in the 'repository' value.

 Starting from 2.2.0, repository can be defined as the path to the directory of the dependency charts stored locally.
 The path should start with a prefix of